- Teaches students:

 Languages have always fascinated me.
 Traveling a lot as a child, I studied French, German, and then Twi when I had a semester studying dance & music in Ghana.
 The other two constants have been piano and dance.
 Classical Spanish music is what originally hooked me on the piano and later the world of flamenco ensnared me.
 For 18 years, I produced the internationally touring Dance on Camera Festival, the oldest dance film festival in the world produced by the Film Society of Lincoln Center.
 As a writer, I have been published in over 15 publications, now writing for two on-line magazines.
 As a dancer/choreographer, I just participated in Soaking WET 2017 and my installation BELL 8 was just at Waterfront Museum in Red Hook, Brooklyn and is now at the Lilac on Pier 25 July-Sept 3, 2017.+ Read More

-My one-three screen installation, inspired by the dance of the sea, BELL 8 was just exhibited at The Waterfront Museum in Red Hook and will be at the Lilac for July-August, 2017 in Manhattan.
+A multi-media version will be presented at Dixon Place, NYC, Nov.
+28, 2017.
+My one-three screen installation, inspired by the dance of the sea, BELL 8 was just exhibited at The Waterfront Museum in Red Hook and at the Lilac Preservation Project July-September 3, 2017 in Tribeca.+ Read More

 Celia Ipiotis & Jeff Bush's cable show Eye on Dance continues its presence on-line through music/theatre/dance reviews on its website.